 Texas and Federal White Collar Defense Lawyer

-“White Collar” criminal offenses are generally understood to be fraud-type offense, generally committed on a fairly large scale.
+“White Collar” criminal crimes are generally understood to be fraud-type offense, typically committed on a fairly large scale.
 It can also be as simple as failing to pay taxes.
-In the federal system, the most common white collar offenses are:
+In the federal system, the most common white collar crimes are:

 - Mail Fraud